Living In Sedona -It Has Something For Everyone

 The New Age movement has drawn in many tourists who are looking for a spiritual awakening.
 Some who feel they have experienced it first hand chooses to stay.
 Living in Sedona provides them the chance to connect with others with similar spiritual beliefs and practices.

 The use of vortexes (medicine wheels) is very popular in Sedona.
 Visitors can get a picture taken of their aura.
 Some of the spiritualists living in Sedona believe the radiant energy emitted by your body correlates with your spiritual well-being.

 Most full-time residents of Sedona live on the west end.
 Although no age group is looked down on, the average age of most Sedona citizens is around fifty.
-The weather is sunny almost year round, and the air is crisp, never humid.
+The weather is sunny almost year-round, and the air is crisp, never humid.
 With that said, it is a desert.
-It's very hot in summer and dusty all the time.
+It’s very hot in the summer and dusty all the time.

 If you live there, you will need a good vacuum cleaner because you’ll be using it almost daily to keep your floors free of dirt particles.
 It’s nearly impossible to go in and out of the house two or three times and not need to break out the vacuum cleaner again to re-clean the rugs.

 This dry weather does come with a bonus, less seasonal allergies.
 Pollen can bind to tiny water particles in the air, but the humidity in Sedona is very little.
 This means the pollen has nothing to stick to, so it won’t make it to the sinuses so quickly.
 People with breathing problems often see relief from some of their symptoms after moving to Sedona.

 Sedona living is an oasis for those who wish to live a free, coexisting lifestyle surrounded by gorgeous natural beauty!